Skip to main content

 Mandatory Contributions

 • Social security contributions are compulsory for both employees and self-employed individuals.
-These contributions ensure that workers are insured against events that could prevent them from performing their work, such as illness, disability, or retirement.
+These contributions ensure that workers are insured against events that could prevent them from performing their work, such as illness, disability, maternity, unemployment, or retirement.

 Contribution Allocation